walkerofmargins/mixpanel-alfred-jql/README.md

 # mixpanel-alfred-jql
-Hey you!
-Do you use Mixpanel?
-Do you want some JQL shortcuts?
-No?
-Well, here they are anyway!
-Enjoy
+This alfred workflow walks you through some standard JQL methods.
+Still a work in progress.
+Feedback welcome.

 ## Requirements
 Must have Alfred with a Powerpack license: https://www.alfredapp.com/powerpack/